 Each pregnancy is different.
 The school needs to be sensitive to each situation.
 The school has the obligation to support the young parents and at the same time guarantee that the moral ideals of the Catholic Church are up held and supported.
 The school reserves the right to modify its pregnancy policy in accord with the setting, cooperation, disposition, and attitude of personalities involved in each case.

 DISCIPLINE &

 EXTRA-CURRICULAR ACTIVITIES

 Extra-curricular activities are an important part of school curriculum.
 Many of the goals of the school could not be obtained without Extra-Curricular activities.
 Activities help the student to grow into a balanced individual.
 They complement the academic life of the school.
-Extracurricular Activities shall include but not be limited to: All Sports, All NSAA Sponsored Activities, Cheerleading, One-Act, Speech Contests, Journalism Conventions, Quiz Bowl, All-State Music, Honor Music Clinics, Pep Band, District Music, Musical, Homecoming Dance, Homecoming Royalty, Christmas Formal, Prom, Lock-In, School Club’s Sponsored Events, School Organization’s Sponsored Events, Class Dance, etc.
+Extra-curricular Activities shall include but not be limited to: All Sports, All NSAA Sponsored Activities, Cheerleading, One-Act, Speech Contests, Journalism Conventions, Quiz Bowl, All-State Music, Honor Music Clinics, Pep Band, District Music, Musical, Homecoming Dance, Homecoming Royalty, Christmas Formal, Prom, Lock-In, School Club’s Sponsored Events, School Organization’s Sponsored Events, Class Dance, etc.

 The student must realize that as he/she becomes involved in more extra-curricular activities, time is taken away from other responsibilities.
 In these matters balance is most important.
 We urge students to select activities that allow them to work to their fullest potential in all areas of their education.